 ANTONIA REEVE / SCIENCE PHOTO LIBRARY ANTONIA REEVE / SCIENCE PHOTO LIBRARY

 Linear accelerator.
-Varian linear accelerator upside down, with lead shielding removed for servicing.
-An oncology physics technician is seen reflected in the machine at upper centre.
+Varian linear accelerator showing the back of the machine (right) and the head (lower left), which is upside down and has had the lead shielding removed for servicing.
 Linear accelerators are used in radiotherapy as a source of high-voltage X-rays, which can deliver a precisely targeted dose of radiation to treat some cancers.
 This treatment is often combined with surgery or chemotherapy (drug treatment).
 Photographed at the Edinburgh Cancer Centre, UK.

 Model release not required.
 Property release not required.